grid-line

 Step 3: Gather Qualitative Secondary Data Around Each Trend

-While quantitative data helps you determine whether a trend has potential, qualitative data can help you understand why a trend is becoming popular and the pain points it's solving.
+Quantitative data provides a good general overview of trend potential, though qualitative data can help you understand why a trend is becoming popular and the pain points it's solving.

 So here are three ways you can collect qualitative data for various trends.